 Occasionally, however, there are breakaways from this two-as-one approach, when one violin will play a snatch of melody while the other accompanies.
 Such moments are fleeting, but can be all the more striking for that, as in the final movements of RV 524 and, most memorably, RV 516, where a glorious tune emerges from the arrow-like orchestral scales of the ritornelli.
 Having already pictured a pair of Ospedale inmates sharing the more equal dialogues elsewhere, is it going too far for us to speculate that Vivaldi himself, known as a virtuosic if sometimes unpolished violinist, might have taken one or other of these roles, either advertising his presence as melodic lead or gently supporting a favoured pupil with rock-solid arpeggios?

 * Sie machten, als eine damals gantz neue Art von musikalischen Stükken, bey mir einen nicht geringen Eindruck.
 Ich unterließ nicht, mir davon einen ziemlichen Vorrath zu sammeln.
 Die prächtigen Ritornelli des Vivaldi haben mir, in den künftigen Zeiten, zu einem guten Muster gedienet.

-Concerto in A minor for 2 Violins, Strings, and Continuo, R.523 - 3.
+Concerto In A Minor For 2 Violins, Strings, And Continuo, RV 523 - 3.
 Allegro